-A Russian Soyuz rocket has just successfully launched a controversial satellite expected to become one of the brightest stars—a fact that could hamper our own astronomical observations.
+Russian Launches “Artificial Star!”
+Astronomers are on edge around the world, as a Russian Soyuz rocket has just successfully launched a controversial “Artificial Star” satellite expected to become one of the skies brightest stars!
+A fact that could hamper our own astronomical observations.
 Once in orbit, 600 kilometers high, the satellite will unfurl a giant pyramid-shaped solar reflector made of Mylar.
 Scientists have predicted Mayak, the satellite, will shine with a magnitude of about -3.6, making it the brightest object in the sky after the Sun, the Moon, and Venus.

 If it lives up to its potential, Mayak will cause some serious problems.
 The satellite will not only hamper astronomers, but it could pose a bigger problem for all-sky surveys, which monitor the entire sky.